fifth-postulate/parser-combinators/articles/java-magazine/index.md

 ```

 - D: You said something about combining parsers?
 - G: I did!
-But maybe it would be nice if we would implement a few simple parsers?
-Just to play with the signature and the concept a little bit?
+But maybe it is better to implement a few simple parsers first.
+Just to play with the signature and the concept a little bit.
 - D: Good idea!
 What about a parser that parses a single 'A' from a String?
 - G: Yes, good one!
 What would you suggest?
-- D: I think the following does implement the Parser signature:
+- D: I think the following does implement the `Parser<Char>` signature:

 ```kotlin
 fun parseA(input: String): Pair<Char, String>? =